ncdai/ncdai/README.md

 # ChanhDai

 Hello, World!
-I am Nguyễn Chánh Đại (ChanhDai), a Senior Frontend Developer at [Simplamo](https://simplamo.com/?ref=IN-926722).
+I am Chánh Đại, a Senior Frontend Developer at [Simplamo](https://simplamo.com/?ref=IN-926722).
 My work focuses on developing web and mobile applications using React.

 I am passionate about creating user-friendly software that makes life easier.
 Outside of my work at Simplamo, I am always keen on exploring new technologies and applying them to personal projects.